 Contact us today to learn how we can help you with your next project.

 Researchers in China have genetically engineered a pig with human DNA and transplanted skin grafts onto monkeys, a breakthrough they say will open the door to new skin/organ transplants.
+This type of surgery is called xenotransplantation, the process of transplanting or grafting tissue or organs from one species to another.

 The concept of xenotransplantation between humans and pigs is not new, but it’s one that’s faced some hurdles on the road to becoming a viable organ transplant method.